 The government tried to justify the actions of the Army and magistrates, cracking down on public meetings and the press to try and quell public sympathy for the victims.
 But this ultimately failed, fuelling vicious satire and propaganda that further turned public opinion against the Army.

 ‘At Waterloo there was man to man but there it was downright murder.’

 Cloth worker and ex-soldier John Lees, one of the Peterloo casualties, 1819

 The Bristol Riots of October 1831 took place after the House of Lords rejected the Second Reform Bill, which would have extended the franchise.
 Thousands of the city’s inhabitants rioted - the large crowd burned down the houses of the rich and powerful, including the Bishop's Palace, the Custom House and the Mansion House.
 The mob also released prisoners from the jail.

 The cavalry was called in, but their commander Lieutenant-Colonel Thomas Brereton initially refused the order to open fire on civilians.
-Eventually his force charged the crowd and several people were killed and hundreds more wounded over three days of unrest.
+Eventually, his force charged the crowd.
+Several people were killed and hundreds more wounded over three days of unrest.
 Over 90 protesters were sent to prison and four were hanged.

-Brereton was court-martialled for negligence, taking his own life before he could be sentenced and the Mayor of Bristol and nine alderman were prosecuted for breaching their common law ‘duty’ to assemble a force of soldiers to put down the revolt.
+Brereton was court-martialled for negligence, taking his own life before he could be sentenced.
+The Mayor of Bristol and nine aldermen were prosecuted for breaching their common law ‘duty’ to assemble a force of soldiers to put down the revolt.

 ‘We want the army to be a popular institution and not a menace to civil liberty.’